The Ski Channel

-The Ski Channel is a Video On Demand Cable, Satellite and Telco television channel distributed on Comcast, Time Warner Cable, DirecTV, Verizon FiOS, Brighthouse Networks, Cablevision, RCN, AT&T U-Verse and Cox Communications.
+The Ski Channel was a Video On Demand Cable, Satellite and Telco television channel distributed on Comcast, Time Warner Cable, DirecTV, Verizon FiOS, Brighthouse Networks, Cablevision, RCN, AT&T U-Verse and Cox Communications.
 The technical term for a channel of this type is VODnet.
 It features mountain oriented sports, activity and lifestyle content and is devoted to year-round mountain activities such as skiing, snowboarding, hiking, biking, backpacking, climbing and other mountain sports.
 The channel launched on December 25, 2008.
 Tennis doubles team Bob and Mike Bryan are investors in the channel.
 It was founded by Steve Bellamy who also founded Tennis Channel.

 Background

 About 1997, Bellamy had the idea of cable channel for skiing and started work on the concept.
 He switch to working on a tennis channel concept given the broader audience for tennis.
 In 2005, Bellamy and the rest of the Tennis Channel's management was swept out by the owners.